-I'm a plant systematist and evolutionary biologist.
-I grew up in Juneau, a small town in Wisconsin.
-While I lived there, I became fascinated by the natural world through gardening, hiking, and foraging with my dad.
-Those experiences piqued my interest in plants as subjects of study from early on.
+I consider myself a plant systematist and evolutionary biologist.
+When people ask what I do, I usually just say I'm a botanist.
+I grew up in Juneau, a small town in Wisconsin, where I became fascinated by the natural world through gardening, hiking, and foraging with my dad.
+Those experiences piqued my interest in plants from early on.
 In college, I studied biology because I thought I could use the degree to become a physician, maybe.
 I didn't really know people could have careers in science other than becoming a doctor or a teacher.
 During my undergraduate coursework I was surprised and excited by the required botany course.
-All that information about plant morphology and diversity helped me to decide to pursue a career in botany in some form.
+All that information about plant morphology and diversity and evolution pushed me to pursue a career studying plant evolution in some way.